Web3-Pi/ethereum-transactions-firewall/REFACTORING.md

 1. Rewrite the code to TypeScript and use the latest versions of libraries like Express, ws, and fetch instead of request.
-2. Consider reducing the complexity of the architecture by applying clean code principles and design patterns.
+2. Consider reducing the complexity of the architecture.
 3. Refactor the frontend using the latest CSS frameworks, e.g., Tailwind and Shadcn.
 4. Support multiple WebSocket connections - implement queuing.
 5. Add application wrapping as a Linux application (deb) that installs itself as a system service